 Robotics and Automation

 MABE has a long track record in various aspects robotics and automation from remote operations in hazardous environments to brick manufacturing automation.
 Telerobotic systems that merge teleoperations and robotic operations have been studied for nuclear, space, and undersea application domains.
 Recent work has focused on human interactions and cognition concepts that enhance performance.
-Research in biorobotics is also signficant, including a unique robotic fluoroscope that allows the skeletal joints of human subjects to be studied in vivo during normal walking and maneuvers.
+Research in biorobotics is also significant, including a unique robotic fluoroscope that allows the skeletal joints of human subjects to be studied in vivo during normal walking and maneuvers.
 Lab: Robotics, Engineering, Applied Continuum Mechanics, and Healthcare (REACH) Laboratory, DO 305

 Advanced Laser Diagnostics Laboratory